Last Updated on

 Mountains Can Be A Safe Haven From … Foreign Military, Hostile Forces, Rampant Crime

-Basic tools and a bit of know-how can make mountains your safe haven from trouble that may be unfolding down in the low lands.If your life is on the line in the early days of a post-collapse, isn’t it worth the extra effort now to be prepared?
+Having essential emergency tools and supplies and a bit of know-how can make mountains your safe haven from trouble that may be unfolding down in the low lands.If your life is on the line in the early days of a post-collapse, isn’t it worth the extra effort now to be prepared?
 If you follow the advice we give today, and you invest in some basic tools for winter survival, you will be light years ahead of most preppers.
-If an SHTF hits in winter, those in the Mid-West and across most of the northern states typically covered in snow may find themselves up S*** creek if they don’t have snow shoes (the right ones) or cross country skis that they know how to use to get around.
+If an SHTF hits in winter, those in the Mid-West and across most of the northern states typically covered in snow may find themselves up s***’s creek if they don’t have snow shoes (the right ones) or cross country skis that they know how to use to get around.

 Don’t Get KO’d By ‘Old Man Winter